DMacMakes/dmdocs/content/en/torrens/aac202/week5/index.md

 Linework for extra object information
 {{< /imgproc >}}

-### Style Help
+-->

+## Style reference is critical

 Detailed subdivision modelling is way beyond the scope of this subject.
-Instead, we'll use them to add **charming roundness** and **light catching** chamfers to our props.
+Instead, we'll use the techniques to add **charming roundness** and **light catching** chamfers to our props.

 To do that in a cohesive way we'll use style reference.